juls0730/gloom/DOCUMENTATION.md

 - `POST /api/plugins` - This endpoint uploads a plugin to GLoom. it takes a multipart/form-data request with the following fields:
   - `plugin` - The plugin file to upload.
   - `domains` - A comma-separated list of domains to associate with the plugin.
+- `DELETE /api/plugins/:pluginName` - This endpoint deletes a plugin from GLoom. `pluginName` is the string returned by the `Name()` method of the plugin and is case-sensitive.